marijnh/Eloquent-JavaScript/09_regexp.md

 matches of a pattern with a replacement string or function.

 Regular expressions can have options, which are written after the closing slash.
-The `i` option makes the match case-insensitive.
+The `i` option makes the match case insensitive.
 The `g` option makes the expression _global_, which, among other things, causes the `replace` method to replace all instances instead of just the first.
 The `y` option makes it sticky, which means that it will